turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

   - Front-end application set up with gems configured.
 Ideally one or two calls to the backend have been roughly implemented
   - Backend application set up with gems configured.
 Ideally one or two CRUD operations for front-end consumption have been roughly implemented.
   - Initial structure of each Service (not necessarily working API calls)
-  - [Circle-CI](https://mod4.turing.edu/lessons/Continuous-Integration-CircleCi.html) and Deployment to Heroku for both FE/BE repositories
+  - [Circle-CI](https://mod4.turing.edu/lessons/Continuous-Integration.html) and Deployment to the internet (using Heroku, Render, etc.) for both FE/BE repositories

 #### Sprint 2: Primary Development